 - This post contains affiliate links.
 Read more here.

 Over centuries of domestication, dogs have adapted to eat many kinds of foods, and while there’s some controversy about whether dogs are omnivores or carnivores, they’re definitely able to eat and enjoy their veggies.
 And eggs.
 And apple slices!
 Many (though not all) fruits, veggies, and other whole foods are powerful boosters to your dog’s diet, whether they’re supplementing kibble or being fed to your dog as a healthy snack.

-Here are some easy, tasty vegetarian options for your dog!
+Here are some tasty vegetarian options for your dog!

-Crunchy, delicious, and light, cucumber also promotes healthy dog skin and eyes.
+Crunchy, delicious, and light, cucumber also promotes healthy skin and eyes for dogs.
 A few slices of cucumber can keep dogs happily hydrated on hot days, too!
 Your pet will benefit from the fiber in the peel, so there’s no need to remove it.

 Since whole cucumbers are a choking hazard, slices are best for optimal enjoyment.

 A wholesome ingredient in many delicious treats, flaxseed contains omega-3 fatty acids, which reduce inflammation and risk of disease.
-Add flaxseed to mashed banana, a spoonful of peanut butter, or sprinkle it over your dog’s meal for a nutritious boost.
+Add milled flaxseed (or flaxseed oil) to mashed banana, a spoonful of peanut butter, or sprinkle it over your dog’s meal for a nutritious boost.

 Chia is packed with fiber, B-vitamins, and omega-3 fatty acids.
 Try these gourmet Strawberry Coconut Cream Chia Seed Dog Treats for a tasty fiber boost to your dog’s day.

-If you’re cooking for your dog, you can add chia to a recipe in lieu of eggs.
-You’ll need to grind chia seeds in a coffee grinder and blend 1 tablespoon of ground chia with 3 tablespoons of water.
-Let it set for 10 minutes, and use the mixture to replace one egg in a recipe.
+If you’re cooking for your dog, you can add chia to a recipe instead of eggs.
+Grind chia seeds in a coffee grinder and blend 1 tablespoon of ground chia with 3 tablespoons of water.
+Let it sit for 10 minutes and use the mixture to replace one egg in a recipe.

 When we think of vegetarian dog treats, we often think just of fruits or veggies.
 But eggs are healthy, easy treats for your pup.
-They provide protein and a range of B-vitamins among other benefits.
-Keep a few hardboiled eggs in the refrigerator to use as training treats or a midday snack.
+They provide protein and a range of B-vitamins, among other benefits.
+Keep a few hard-boiled eggs in the refrigerator to use as training treats or a midday snack.
 Plus, the calcium in eggshells can help your dog’s teeth and bones!

-Note: senior dogs and puppies may not be able to crunch up the shell, and some dogs are simply picky about the texture.
-In that case, hardboiled egg pieces (or scrambled eggs, for that matter) are your best bet.
+Note: Senior dogs and puppies may not be able to crunch up the shell, and some dogs are picky about the texture.
+In that case, hard-boiled egg pieces (or scrambled eggs) are your best bet.

 The vitamin C in strawberries is great for boosting your dog’s immune system, and it’s a fruit your dog can safely enjoy.
 Offer her fresh strawberries when they’re in season, or a frozen berry as a delightful treat in summer.
 Avoid strawberries with added sugar or syrup.